A Trip Log — driven by hunger. See more of life than you ever will live on your own

 Some people just love to travel.
 We all do this for our satisfaction.
 Quite often, what we see, don't see, hear, eat, experience becomes a talking point.
 We connect through our experiences on the road.
 This is where I connect with you.
 Welcome to my trip log.

 I am a journalist based in Bengaluru.
 I relish local food and conversations with people in places I visit.
-Yea... sometimes I guess people do wonder why is this chap clicking pics of his meal!
-I write some of my travel stories and about the food I try.
-And I hope all the silly, stupid and embarrassing things I do come of some use to fellow travellers.
-Thanks for reading.
+I share some of my travel stories and about the food I try.
+Yea...
+I guess sometimes people do wonder why is this chap clicking pics of his meal!

-I would be happy to help if you need tips or guidance in south India.
-Most foreigners who visit India are drawn by the Taj Mahal, which is one of the wonders of the world, and the forts of Rajasthan in north India.
+I would be happy to offer tips or guidance in south India.
+Most visitors to India are drawn by the Taj Mahal, which is one of the wonders of the world, and the forts of Rajasthan.
 I invite you to look beyond these two places, at south India.

 I will be writing about the interesting places in this highly developed part of India, where the people are better educated, enjoy a better standard of living as compared to the rest of India, have built a reliable network of roads and transport services, and can count on state-of-the-art healthcare infrastructure.

 South India is safer than any other part of India. and the gateway to south India is Bengaluru (aka Bangalore).
 Where do you want to go in south India?
-Look for the interesting places.
-And, I would be happy to guide fellow travellers
+I would be happy to be of service to fellow travellers

 View all posts by Dhiraj Shetty